 MassMutual distributes its products through a network of some 5,000 affiliated sales representatives and financial advisors located at about 80 agencies across the US, as well as select international locations.
 It also conducts advertising campaigns through television, video, print, digital, online, and social media outlets.
 Customers include individuals, families, businesses, unions, not-for-profit organizations, government agencies, and employer associations.

 MassMutual's strategy of positioning its insurance operations and asset management businesses to provide diversified sources of growth and earnings continues to serve it well.
-In 2013 MassMutual achieved more than $12.5 billion in surplus, following the 2012 surplus of $12.7 billion (the highest level in its history).
+In 2014 MassMutual achieved more than $14.2 billion in surplus (the highest level in its history), following the 2013 surplus of $12.5 billion.
 The company's surplus, in fact, has averaged 10% growth since 1996.

 Like so many other insurance firms, MassMutual (sometimes known as MassMutual Financial Group) hopped on the financial services bandwagon to expand its product range.
 However, its management and policyholders have repeatedly reaffirmed their intention to keep MassMutual a mutual company despite the efforts of some policyholders.
 Also, the company doesn't seem too eager to throw out either the insurance baby or the bathwater -- it has also reaffirmed its commitment to good old whole life insurance products and retirement income products.